 *This amount is pro-rated for students attending just a single semester during an academic year.

-*for loans first issued on or after July 1, 20178
+*Interest rate for federal Direct Loans first disbursed on or after July 1, 2019

 Federal Direct Graduate PLUS Loan